MarquezProject/marquez/examples/airflow/README.md

   marquez-airflow
   ```

 * Next, we'll need to specify where to send DAG metadata.
-Create a config file named `marquez.env` with the following environment variables:
+To do so, create a config file named `marquez.env` with the following environment variables:

   ```
   MARQUEZ_BACKEND=http             # Collect metadata using HTTP backend